TuxInvader/focal-mainline-builder/README.md

 * Check bugs: You can pass `--checkbugs=yes` to work around any known bugs, currently this is required to build older 5.10.x and 5.11.x kernels see bug #4

+* Maintainer: If you want to sign the metapackage (for PPA upload), then you need to provide the details of your signing key by passing `--maintainer="Me <me@mine.org>"`

+* Debug Symbols: If you want to package a version of the kernel which includes debug-symbols, then pass `--debug=yes` to the binary build.

 * Build metapackage: You can pass `--buildmeta=[yes|no]` to build a metapackage named `linux-<flavour>-<major version>` that will depend on the kernel you are building.
 This makes it easy to track the latest release and auto-update using apt.

-* Maintainer: If you want to sign the metapackage (for PPA upload), then you need to provide the details of your signing key by passing `--maintainer="Me <me@mine.org>"`

-* Debug Symbols: If you want to package a version of the kernel which includes debug-symbols, then pass `--debug=yes` to the binary build.
+* Meta Only: You can decide to just rebuild the metapackage by passing `--metaonly=yes`, useful for rolling back a release should it fail to build.

+* Meta Time: The source (orig.tar.gz) tarball is immutable on launchpad, so we need to ensure the ordering, contents, and modification times match on every build.
+The timestamp defaults to "2023-01-01 00:00:00", but you can override it with `--metatime=<epoc-seconds>`

+* Meta Version: We now append `-n` to meta-packages so that we can republish/rebuild them on launchpad by incrementing the version.
+You also need to ensure the metatime is consistent, else the orig.tar.gz will be rejected.
+The version defaults to 0, eg linux 6.1.0 would be linux-generic-6.01_6.1.0-0, passing `--metaver=1` would result in linux-generic-6.01_6.1.0-1